Blockchain-Learning-Group/dapp-fundamentals/README.md

   ### Bonus Challenge
   1. Additional Token Support
   - Add support for other tokens and re deploy.
-Coordinate with the your fellow course participants!
+  - Coordinate with the your fellow course participants to support their created tokens!
+  - Update the exchange contract to support ERC20 / ERC20 pairings.

   2. Gas Optimizations
   - Retrieve all exchange orders by querying events and not using a storage array.
   - Retrieve all hub users by querying events and not user a storage array as well.

+  3. Add Resources to the Hub
+  - Update the resource table when resources are added

+  4. Load events on load into Hub
+  - Load past events into the newsfeed on load